Khazul/roon-extension-deep-harmony-release/README.md

 ### Options Section

 #### Skip/Seek track function
-* **Dual function** - Harmonmy remote is assumed to have _Reverse_ and _FastForward_ assigned to the seek/skip track buttons.
+* **Dual function** - Harmony remote is assumed to have _Reverse_ and _FastForward_ assigned to the seek/skip track buttons.
 Short presses will seek +/- 30 seconds and long presses will function as previous or next track.
 * **Dual buttons** - then Harmony remote is assumed to have _Reverse_ and _FastForward_ assigned to short press and _InputAV_ and _InputUSB_ assigned to long press (as indicated as optionsal in the table above).
 Short press will seek +/-m 30 seconds and long press will skip to previous or next track.
 This tends to function better than the _Dual function_ option.
 * **Reversed dual buttons** - then Harmony remote is assumed to have _Reverse_ and _FastForward_ assigned to short press and _InputAV_ and _InputUSB_ assigned to long press (as indicated as optionsal in the table above).
 Short press will skip to previous or next track and long press will seek +/-m 30 seconds (i.e. the reverse of the above).